Spain - ECommerceSpain - ECommerce

 The prefered online payment method for consumers in Spain, estimated at 90 percent of the total, is by debit/credit card, followed by Paypal.
 Ecommerce players are adding new payment/consumer financing options to improve conversion rate.

 The growth of Mobile eCommerce is significant in Spain, and most retailers are adapting their online presence to this segment, not only because of the change in the ranking algorithms at search engines, but because it is a well adopted trend by end users.
-The estimation is that nearly fifteen percent of sales at online stores were generated through smartphones/tablets in 2016.
+The estimation is that in 2016 nearly 15 percent of sales at online stores were generated through smartphones/tablets.

 Major Buying Holidays

-Eighty six percent of Internet users (16-65 years old) use social media tools, representing more than 19 million users in Spain.
 Facebook is the most used social media tool in Spain (91 percent), followed by WhatsApp (89 percent), YouTube (71 percent), Twitter (50 percent), and Instagram (45 percent), according to the Annual Report of Social Networks released by IAB Spain.
+Nonetheless, 51 percent of consumers check the official brand website before purchasing, compared to 27% across social media.
+There are currently 28 million active social media users (60% of the total population) in Spain, 24 million of which are mobile social media users.
+This represents a 3.7% rise and 4.3% rise from 2018, respectively.
+(Source: https://www.slideshare.net/DataReportal/digital-2019-spain-en-january-2019-v01)

 Spain eCommerce Industry Trade Development and Promotion eCommerce